-Linda and Bob were making dinner when I walked over, and immediately offered me some water for my oatmeal.
+Linda and Bob were making breakfast when I walked over, and immediately offered me some filtered water for my oatmeal.
 I decided to cook my new breakfast meal from Outdoor Herbivore.
 Cooking and foliage were the highlights of this hike.
 Cold oatmeal, shoveled down with a grimace, had been common on other hikes It was SO MUCH BETTER hot though.

 Sugar was moving around in her tent, and I suspected she would be over shortly.
 I had heard her ask Linda to wake her up for the meteor shower the night before and was impressed since it was about 4:30 AM.
 But then again, I was impressed I had woken up at 4 AM.

 We never did see any meteors.
 Well, actually Linda claims she saw one, but it was 4:30AM.
 We ended up sitting and chatting for a half hour, and I’m not sure any of us paid much attention to be honest.
 A half hour was about all I could take of the cold without moving though, so I finally said my goodbyes and grabbed my pack.
 I had packed up my camp before breakfast and was ready to go.